-Conducting research that spans from state-of-the-art laboratories to clinics and communities around the world
+- Conducting research that spans from state-of-the-art laboratories to clinics and communities around the world

 - Some of the most talented teachers, researchers and scholars anywhere in the world

 - Accessible and committed to students

 - Committed to diversity, practice and mentoring students

 - Doing amazing research in laboratories, clinics, communities, companies and elsewhere, in NC and around the world

 - Publishing groundbreaking, peer-reviewed articles that have impact

-    - ~1700 students; they’re diverse, smart, creative and dedicated to making the world safer and healthier
+- ~1700 students; they’re diverse, smart, creative, global, local and dedicated to making the world safer and healthier

 - Creative, inventive, innovative